 Trade Value - The total monetary value of a trade of CORCs between the Account Holder acting in the role of seller and Account Holder acting in the role of buyer.
-Trade Value = Trade Volume Settlement Price.
+Trade Value = Trade Volume Settlement Price or Pre-Purchase price.